python/devguide/developers.rst

 Permissions History
 -------------------

+- Serhiy Storchaka was given push privileges on Dec 26 2012 by GFB, for general contributions, on recommendation by Trent Nelson.

 - Chris Jerdonek was given push privileges on Sep 24 2012 by GFB, for general contributions, on recommendation by Ezio Melotti.